CodySweeny/MacOSPatchManagement/README.md

 <b>-What is jamfHelper?</b><br>
 https://www.modtitan.com/2016/10/demystifying-jamfhelper.html

+<b>What variables are available?</b><br>
+$4 is True/False for Self Service Mode.
+If you run this policy in Self Service, set the variable to True.
+This will bypass the deferral counter.
+$5 Deferral Counter.
+This will assign the default deferral limit.

 <b>-Can this integrate with any other MDM solution?</b><br>
 Not at this time.
 This project utilizes a tool called jamfHelper to notify the end user.
 The same concept could function within Intune, Munki or any other MDM but you'll need a way to inform the user.